schmittpaul/EE693F_Fall2022/project.md

 parent: EE693F
 ---

+## Project

+The main goal of this course is to get you engaged in high quality research.
+As such, the main portion of your grade will be tied to a semester-long project.
 See this [PDF](papers/EE693F%20Project.pdf) for a discussion of project and deliverables.
 It may still be updated, ask me if you have questions.